Relintai/pandemonium_engine_docs/03_usage/08_networking/06_webrtc.md

 # WebRTC

+This does not work currently!
+The webrtc native plugin needs to be ported!

 ## HTML5, WebSocket, WebRTC

 One of Pandemonium's great features is its ability to export to the HTML5/WebAssembly platform, allowing your game to run directly in the browser when a user visit your webpage.

 This is a great opportunity for both demos and full games, but used to come with some limitations.
 In the area of networking, browsers used to support only HTTPRequests until recently, when first WebSocket and then WebRTC were proposed as standards.

 #### WebSocket

 When the WebSocket protocol was standardized in December 2011, it allowed browsers to create stable and bidirectional connections to a WebSocket server.
 The protocol is quite simple, but a very powerful tool to send push notifications to browsers, and has been used to implement chats, turn-based games, etc.

 WebSockets, though, still use a TCP connection, which is good for reliability but not for latency, so not good for real-time applications like VoIP and fast-paced games.

 #### WebRTC

 For this reason, since 2010, Google started working on a new technology called WebRTC, which later on, in 2017, became a W3C candidate recommendation.
 WebRTC is a much more complex set of specifications, and relies on many other technologies behind the scenes (ICE, DTLS, SDP) to provide fast, real-time, and secure communication between two peers.

 The idea is to find the fastest route between the two peers and establish whenever possible a direct communication (i.e. try to avoid a relaying server).

 However, this comes at a price, which is that some media information must be exchanged between the two peers before the communication can start (in the form of Session Description Protocol - SDP strings).
 This usually takes the form of a so-called WebRTC Signaling Server.

 ![](img/webrtc_signaling.png)

 Peers connect to a signaling server (for example a WebSocket server) and send their media information.
 The server then relays this information to other peers, allowing them to establish the desired direct communication.
 Once this step is done, peers can disconnect from the signaling server and keep the direct Peer-to-Peer (P2P) connection open.

 ## Using WebRTC in Pandemonium

 WebRTC is implemented in Pandemonium via two main classes `WebRTCPeerConnection` for more details.

-Note:
- These classes are available automatically in HTML5, but **require an external GDNative plugin on native (non-HTML5) platforms**.
+Note: These classes are available automatically in HTML5, but **require an external GDNative plugin on native (non-HTML5) platforms**.
 Check out the `webrtc-native plugin repository ( https://github.com/pandemoniumengine/webrtc-native )` for instructions and to get the latest `release ( https://github.com/pandemoniumengine/webrtc-native/releases )`.

-Warning:

-    When exporting to Android, make sure to enable the `INTERNET` permission in the Android export preset before exporting the project or using one-click deploy.
+Warning: When exporting to Android, make sure to enable the `INTERNET` permission in the Android export preset before exporting the project or using one-click deploy.
 Otherwise, network communication of any kind will be blocked by Android.

 #### Minimal connection example